 It was already sunset when we arrived at The Ruins so our photos weren’t so clear anymore.
 This Bantayan tourist attraction is also a famous cliff-diving spot during high tide.
 You can jump off the cliff (as seen in the left photo).
 It’s a great spot for lovers, too!
 You bet. wink

 Then, we had dinner at Kota Beach, one of Bantayan’s most popular beaches.
-We were supposed to stay at Kota Beach Resort but it was fully booked.
-We can visit the beach anytime anyway so it was fine.
-We had a filling barbeque dinner by the beach.
+Kota Beach Resort was our first Bantayan resort option but it was fully booked.
+It was fine though, as we can visit the beach anytime anyway.
+We had a filling barbecue dinner by the beach.
 It was the perfect spot to cap off our first day in Bantayan Island.

 But wait, there’s more!
 We bought some drinks and played Monopoly at our accommodation.
 Guess what?
 We ended at around 2am already.
 What a long, fun day!